Our First House

 Hall Bathroom, Current House:

-Winner: First house?
-The stripes and the fun glass chandelier were so charming.
-And we loved the pedestal sink and the pocket door too.
+Winner: The first house.
+The stripes and the fun glass chandelier were so charming, and we loved the pedestal sink and the pocket door too.
 But the new hall bath isn’t just a toilet – there’s a tub in there, which is where Clara takes all of her baths.
 So maybe the current house wins for function but the first house wins for sweetness?
-Either way, that blank slate of a bathroom in the current house is begging for some love.
-But we’ll count this as a point for the first house until we tackle the new one, since that was our first instinct.
+Either way, that blank slate of a bathroom in the current house is begging for some love, so we’ll count this as a point for the first house until we tackle the new one, since that was our first instinct.

 The Sunroom, First House: